natederbinsky/neu-templates/web-syllabus/yasss/README.md

 ## Complex Example (most of a course via `course` template)
 Adds: page not in navigation, downloadable resource, non-page/resource files, Jinja macros, embedding code/images via Python
 1. `python3 cs1.py`
+   - You can optionally provide a path as an argument, which affects the path in the following step
 2. open `_out/cs1/index.html`